 One of the best things about the Eton FRX5 is its four power options.
 The primary one is its rechargeable lithium battery.
 It can also be charged with a solar panel (takes about five hours), AAA batteries, and a hand crank.
 The hand crank is especially effective and charges the radio up quickly.
 Five minutes of cranking produces up to fifteen minutes of power.
 It’s always surprising how far a little elbow grease can go.

-frx5 eton Video
+frx5 Eton Video

 Another useful feature of the Eton FRX5 Radio is its ability to charge smartphones, tablets, and similar devices.
 The 5V 2.1A USB output makes for fast charging by any of the power methods.
 You basically charge your phone via a battery dump from the radio’s rechargeable battery pack.
 Just recharge the radio battery and then plug in your phone.
 This means that you don’t have to sit there cranking the hand crank the entire time.

-A number of additional features help the Eton FRX5 stick out form other emergency weather radios on the market.
+A number of additional features help the Eton FRX5 stick out from other emergency weather radios on the market.
 These include a digital display and alarm clock, headphone jack, and AUX-input so you can listen to your own tunes.
 I was particularly impressed with the LED flashlight feature.
 It’s a good backup plan for finding your way in the night.
 The glow-in-the-dark locater and illuminated buttons also help for nighttime operation.
 The FRX5 even comes with a flashing red emergency beacon for use in super serious situations.

 The Eton FRX5 Emergency Radio ($99) is a solid emergency weather radio in every regard.
 It is rugged, rechargeable, and reliable – all characteristics that are essential in emergency situations.
 It broadcasts AM/FM/NOAA bands and has four power options including high-efficiency solar panels and a hand crank.